Fantom-foundation/go-opera/docs/usage.rst

 =====

-In this section we will guide you through deploying an application on top of Babble.
-Babble comes with the Dummy application which is used in this demonstration.
-It is a simple chat application where participants write messages on a channel and Babble guarantees that everyone sees the same messages in the same order.
+In this section we will guide you through deploying an application on top of Lachesis.
+Lachesis comes with the Dummy application which is used in this demonstration.
+It is a simple chat application where participants write messages on a channel and Lachesis guarantees that everyone sees the same messages in the same order.

 Docker